PenguinMod/PenguinMod-Home/README.md

-# PenguinMod-Home
+# Skibidi.Teach-Home
-A main home page with community projects and other content.
+A main dashboard page with approved lessons.